AdobeDocs/adobeio-console/projects.md

 ![Organization switcher on the Console home screen.](images/switch-organizations.png)

-## Projects
+## Empty Projects

-Think of a project as an open canvas or "blank slate" into which you can add events, runtime, plugins, APIs, and more to create custom applications.
+Think of an empty project as an open canvas or "blank slate" into which you can add events, runtime, plugins, APIs, and more to create custom applications.

-To get started, follow the steps provided in the guide for [creating a new project](projects-new.md).
+To get started, follow the steps provided in the guide for [creating an empty project](projects-empty.md).

 ## Templated projects